-free creative writing courseHello everyone.
-Whether you’re a CLL student or an online visitor, welcome to the first session of our free online creative writing course.
+free creative writing courseHello everyone, welcome to the first session of our free online creative writing course.
 Over the next eight sessions we will be looking at different aspects of creative writing and trying our hand at various forms.
 I’d strongly encourage you to have a go at the exercises along the way, and please feel free to leave comments or ask questions at the end.
-And now, without further ado…
+If you have arrived on this page without first reading the home page and frequently asked questions page (on tab above) please go back and do so now.
+If you have read them, enjoy the course!

 Creativity and Art